 Chances are you have scrolled through Instagram and have seen a picture of a crystal clear blue lake with beautiful mountain peaks and a glistening glacier.
-Almost any picture taken in the iconic Jasper and Banff National Parks in Alberta, Canada will depict this.
-I recommend that everyone should take a road trip to the Canadian Rockies at some point because it blew me away.
-Here are some tips on how to make the most out of a trip to Banff and Jasper National Parks.
+Almost any picture taken in the iconic Jasper and Banff National Parks in Alberta, Canada will depict beautiful sights like this.
+Road trips aren’t just for America; if you ever get a chance, make your way to the Canadian Rockies if you want to really be blown away.
+But with so much to do in the parks and surrounding areas, it can be hard to fit everything in one trip.

-Stay at a park campground
+Tip #2: Stay at a park campground.

 The first night of my trip, I stayed at Wapiti Campground in Jasper National Park and I was able to get a spot without a reservation.
-It was $28 CAN, but the hot showers and good cell connection were worth it!
-The second night, I stayed at the Lake Louise overflow lot, there were several other camper vans and RVs there.
+It was $28 CAN, but the hot showers and good cell connection were well worth it!
+The second night, I stayed at the Lake Louise overflow lot. there were several other camper vans and RVs there.
 It was a great way to be in close proximity to Lake Louise and Lake Moraine.

-Get up early and stay up late
+Tip #3: Get up early and stay up late.

-I attempted to go to Lake Louise at 2pm and had to turn back, I went back at 7pm and there was almost no one in the parking lot.
+I attempted to go to Lake Louise at 2pm and had to turn back, but I went back at 7pm and there was almost no one in the parking lot.
 If you do go to Lake Louise during prime time, take advantage of the Lake Louise overflow lot and shuttle.
 The shuttles run regularly and it’s free!
 Check out the other shuttles that the park offers here.

-Take a hike
+Tip #4: Take a hike.

 Banff and Jasper have so many beautiful sights that can be seen from pull-offs on the highway.
 Chances are if you take a mile or so hike from these highways, you will find yourself with an even more beautiful view, with barely any people around.
-One of my favorite hikes was Consolation Lake, an easy 2KM hike from Moraine Lake.
+One of my favorite hikes was Consolation Lake, an easy 2km hike from Moraine Lake.
 Some other recommended hikes are Cavell Meadows and Maligne Canyon in Jasper and Sulphur Mountain and Johnston Canyon in Banff.

-As soon as I found out that I would be driving to Alaska, I knew that Banff and Jasper would be must-see stops!
+As soon as I found out that I would be driving to Alaska, I knew that Banff and Jasper would be must-see stops.
 The Canadian Rockies are like no other and the beauty of these places blew me away.
 The best way to truly experience this place is on the road in an RV!
-Make Banff and Jasper a priority, and get ready for one of the most epic road trips of your life!
+Make Banff and Jasper a priority, and get ready for one of the most epic road trips of your life.

-Check out our RV rentals on Outdoorsy and start planning your trip today!
+Check out our RV rentals on Outdoorsy and start planning your trip today.